Saikat257-ui/Gemini-Backend-Clone/readme.md

 3. Set up environment variables in `.env`:

-- Check `.env.example` for required variables
+- Check `.env.example` as a reference for required variables
 - Create a `.env` file in the root directory and fill in the values

 4. Start the server: